DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Kya!"

-Kay were holding Rinne now.
+Kai were holding Rinne now.

 "Rinne, did you see Sid!?"

-"Wa-wait Kay...
+"Wa-wait Kai...
 Don't know him.
 Never was interested in humans."

 "Ah...
 Yeah I guess it is also true."